Part 1

 You should spend about 20 minutes on Questions 14-27, which are based on Reading Passage 1 below.

-Pacific navigation and voyaging
+Pacific Navigation and Voyaging

-How people migrated to the Pacific islands
+How People Migrated to the Pacific Islands

-The many tiny islands of the Pacific Ocean had no human population until ancestors of today’s islanders sailed from Southeast Asia in ocean-going canoes approximately 2,000 years ago.
-At the present time, the debate continues about exactly how they migrated such vast distances across the ocean, without any of the modern technologies we take for granted.
+The many tiny islands of the Pacific Ocean had no human population until the ancestors of today’s islanders sailed from Southeast Asia in ocean-going canoes approximately 2,000 years ago.
+At the present time, the debate continues about exactly how they migrated such vast distances across the ocean without any of the modern technologies we take for granted.

-Although the romantic vision of some early twentieth-century writers of fleets of heroic navigators simultaneously setting sail had come to be considered by later investigators to be exaggerated, no considered assessment of Pacific voyaging was forthcoming until 1956 when the American historian Andrew Sharp published his research.
-Sharp challenged the ‘heroic vision’ by asserting that the expertise of the navigators was limited, and that the settlement of the islands was not systematic, being more dependent on good fortune by drifting canoes.
+Although the romantic vision of some early twentieth-century writers of fleets of heroic navigators simultaneously setting sail had come to be considered by later investigators to be exaggerated, no considered assessment of Pacific voyaging was forthcoming until 1956, when the American historian Andrew Sharp published his research.
+Sharp challenged the ‘heroic vision’ by asserting that the expertise of the navigators was limited and that the settlement of the islands was not systematic, being more dependent on good fortune and drifting canoes.
 Sharp’s theory was widely challenged, and deservedly so.
 If nothing else, however, it did spark renewed interest in the topic and precipitated valuable new research.

 Part 3